mario33881/betterSIS/README.md

 [Go to the index](#index)

 ## Installation

+> You can also see a summary of the [differences between installation methods here](https://github.com/mario33881/betterSIS/wiki/Differences-between-versions)
+>
+> After reading the summary you can follow the instructions to install betterSIS using your prefered method and read its advantages and disadvantages down below.

 You can:

 * (Easiest and best option) Install the software from the Snap store.